Our guiding principles help us to stay accountable and focused on our initial vision of preserving culture and creating sustainable income for locals.

-- Trainings as a family in a supportive environment.
-We schedule trainings at least monthly, but sometimes as often as weekly, that train our artisans on new skills.
-The goal of these classes is to help our artisans gain new skills.
-The classes are taught by our head artisans.
-This creates an environment that is focused on learning and isn’t intimidating because it’s with friends!
+Trainings as a family in a supportive environment - We schedule trainings at least monthly, but sometimes as often as weekly, to train our artisans on new skills.
+These classes are taught by our head artisans which creates an environment that is focused on learning and isn’t intimidating.

 What are some of the necessary elements of a fashion brand that strives to preserve culture?